-The Digital Assets and Digital Legacy workshop is a CPD accredited workshop.
-It has been developed for both internet savvy healthcare professionals and those who have little or no knowledge of social networks and online platforms (like Amazon, iTunes etc).
+The Digital Assets and Digital Legacy workshop is suitable for both internet savvy healthcare professionals and those who have little or no knowledge of social networks and online platforms (like Amazon, iTunes etc).
 The workshop empowers professionals with the knowledge and confidence required to provide advice to patients and bereaved families in areas relating to the internet, social media and connected devices (like laptops, mobile phones etc)

 Who is it for?

 Senior Clinicians, Senior Management, Hospice Leaders, Legacy Fundraisers and Digital Champions.